Shubham0x1/MPIN-Strength-Analyzer/README.md

      - `All meaningful 4- and 6-digit patterns`
      - `Reversed Year`
    - A main evaluator function that checks:
-      - If the MPIN is commonly used
+      - `If the MPIN is commonly used`
-      - If it matches any demographic-based pattern
+      - `If it matches any demographic-based pattern`
-      - Returns both strength (WEAK/STRONG) and reasons -A comprehensive test suite with 40+ test cases to verify all conditions across Part A–D.
+      - `Returns both strength (WEAK/STRONG) and reasons`
+   - A comprehensive test suite with 50 test cases to verify all conditions across Part A–D.
-  -A user-friendly Streamlit interface for input and live testing.
+   - A user-friendly Streamlit interface for input and live testing.